Yunghong/EasyVis/README.md

 # EasyVis
 ## Description
 Real-time 3D rendering system targeted for laparoscopic surgery.
 Our work is in the early stage, focusing on the laparoscopic surgery box trainer environment.
+The development of this work is from coarse to fine, set the framework first, then fill/refine the details.

 The demo of our work.

 ![EasyVis Demo GIF](https://github.com/Yunghong/EasyVis/blob/main/easyvis%20demo.gif)

 The workflow of our work.

 ![Project Logo](https://github.com/Yunghong/EasyVis/blob/main/easyvisPipelineV2.png)

 ## Publications
-* 1
+* EasyVis2: A Real-Time Multi-view 3D Visualization for Laparoscopic Surgery Training Enhanced by a Deep Neural Network YOLOv8-Pose
-* 2
+* EasyVis: A Real-Time 3D Visualization Software System for Laparoscopic Surgery Box Trainer (Under review in Updates In Surgery, minor revision)

 ## Contributors